Good to tow

 • Q What are the maximum towing capacities of current Hyundai vehicles?

-Please check our towing page for the maximum towing capacities for our current Hyundai vehicles or your owner’s manual for your specific model.
+Please check our towing page for the maximum towing capacities for our current Hyundai vehicles or your owner’s manual for your specific model

 • Q Do Hyundai vehicles come with all the equipment I need to tow?

 You will need to purchase towing equipment for your Hyundai vehicle at any Hyundai dealership.
 Your vehicle will then need to be fitted with the towbar, towball and trailer wiring harness kit by an authorised Hyundai service centre.
-When fitted by a Hyundai service centre, all Hyundai Genuine Accessories come with a 5-year warranty[H1] for quality assurance.
+When fitted by a Hyundai service centre, all Hyundai Genuine Accessories come with a 5-year warranty[A1] for quality assurance.

 • Q Is a manual or an automatic vehicle better for towing?

-Automatic vehicles will give you greater ability to maneuverer without worrying about changing gears whilst you’re reversing into that tricky spot.
+Automatic vehicles will give you greater ability to manoeuvre without worrying about changing gears whilst you’re reversing into that tricky spot.
 But either are perfectly capable of towing your trailer, caravan and so forth.

 • Q Do I need a license to tow?